 2: Organized Sports

 It’s the classic go-to for stressed-out parents everywhere: organized sports.
 Children have so many opportunities to join teams and learn how to play basketball, baseball, soccer, and many other things.
 Even if your child isn’t great with teamwork, there are lots of outdoor sports that you can get involved in: climbing, cross-country running, or perhaps tennis.
 Look into the offerings at your school, and those at your local Parks & Recreation Department.
 Most cities have leagues for young players.
-Once your child finds a sport he or she is interested in, a lot of energy is going to be focused on training and practice.
+Once your child finds a sport they are interested in, a lot of energy is going to be focused on training and practice.

 3: Be Ready with Distractions

 It might seem like taking the easy way out to just pull up a game on your smartphone and hand it over when your child gets antsy in public, but sometimes you really just need your child to be safely and quietly occupied so that you can take care of other business for a moment.
-If your child tends to get squirmy, you’ve probably already gotten used to having an arsenal in your purse of things to distract them.
+If your child tends to get squirmy, you’ve probably already gotten used to having an arsenal of things to distract them in your purse.
 Here are some tips to get the most out of your limited space:

 - Tactile toys that can be manipulated will probably get the most mileage.

 - Things that are new will get attention faster.

 - Fuzzy plush toys, or anything with an interesting texture work great.